-9.3 C0H-DEH - Count Field (Read/Write)
+9.3 COH-DEH - COUNT FIELD (Read/Write)

-This is the Count Field of the Writable Control Store (WCS) word.
+This is the COUNT FIELD of the Writable Control Store (WCS) word.
 This sets the initial value of the Sequencer Counter when a new state is entered.
 The WCS has no initialization conditions.

-Bits 0-5 Count: These bits are always used for the initial value of the low-order bits of the Format Sequencer Byte Counter for the execution of the Current Sequencer Word.
+- Bits 0-3 COUNT: These bits are always used for the initial value of the low-order bits of the Format Sequencer Byte Counter for the execution of the Current Sequencer Word.
 The counter is decremented each byte time.
 When it reaches zero, a new Format Sequencer word will be fetched from the Writable Control Store (WCS).
-The byte counter is used in three modes of operation where unused bits are used as special control bits.
+The byte counter is used in three modes of operation where unused bits are used as special control bits. - Bit 4 COUNT/CRC SELECT: This bit is used for two functions.